tu2/test_md/README.md

-# Github and markdown test
+# Github and markdown play

 **Learn and practice markdown!**